-If you live in too cold places where the moisture levels drop significantly in the environment, then investing in a good humidifier can help you in many ways.
-The air becomes too dry during winters and can cause trouble breathing properly.
+If you live in a too cold a place where the moisture levels drop significantly in the environment, then investing in a good humidifier can help you in many ways.
+The air becomes too dry during winter and can cause trouble breathing properly.

-It can dry out the throat and nose, which can irritate.
+It can dry out the throat and nose, which can irritate them.
 A humidifier adds moisture to the air helping the baby breathe normally, especially while sleeping.
 One must also use humidifiers only when necessary.

 What is too humid for a baby?